apache/storm-site/_posts/2013-12-08-storm090-released.md

 Netty Transport
 ---------------
-The first hightlight of this release is the new [Netty](http://netty.io/index.html) Transport contributed by [Yahoo!
-Engineering](http://yahooeng.tumblr.com/).
+The first highlight of this release is the new [Netty](https://netty.io/index.html) Transport contributed by [Yahoo!
+Engineering](https://yahooeng.tumblr.com/).
 Apache Storm's core network transport mechanism is now plugable, and Apache Storm now comes with two implementations: The original 0MQ transport, and a new Netty-based implementation.

 In earlier versions, Apache Storm relied solely on 0MQ for transport.
 Since 0MQ is a native library, it was highly platform-dependent and, at times, challenging to install properly.
 In addition, stability between versions varied widely between versions and only a relatively old 0MQ version (2.1.7) was certified to work with Apache Storm.

 The Netty transport offers a pure Java alternative that eliminates Apache Storm's dependency on native libraries.
 The Netty transport's performance is up to twice as fast as 0MQ, and it will open the door for authorization and authentication between worker processes.
-For an in-depth performance comparison of the 0MQ and Netty transports, see [this blog post](http://yahooeng.tumblr.com/post/64758709722/making-storm-fly-with-netty) by Apache Storm contributor [Bobby Evans](https://github.com/revans2).
+For an in-depth performance comparison of the 0MQ and Netty transports, see [this blog post](https://yahooeng.tumblr.com/post/64758709722/making-storm-fly-with-netty) by Apache Storm contributor [Bobby Evans](https://github.com/revans2).

 To configure Apache Storm to use the Netty transport simply add the following to your `storm.yaml` configuration and adjust the values to best suit your use-case: